 Child Abuse Prevention (1 semester credit - Adams State University)

-Protecting children is the role and responsibility of every teacher.
-Educators taking this course examine professional behaviors and boundaries while becoming aware of red flags that might indicate a child is being abused.
-The course tackles this very sensitive issue and prepares teachers with the essentials of recognizing and preventing abuse to maintain safe and secure learning environments.
-Teachers learn signs, symptoms and indicators of suspected child abuse, as well as how to respond.
-Additionally, in this course, teachers are introduced to a means of helping students build their resilience for navigating bullying type confrontations.
+Protecting children is the role and responsibility of every adult.
+Be it in or outside of school, educators need to be aware of all red flags indicating a child is being abused.
+Child Abuse Prevention tackles this very sensitive issue and aims to equip teachers with the essentials of recognizing and preventing abuse to maintain safe and secure learning environments.

 After completing the course, you will be directed to the university for registration.